MagazzuGaetano/Chat-App/README.md

 # Chat-App
-A simple Angular Chat-App with Facebook Firebase Authentication
+An Example of a simple Angular Chat-App with Facebook Firebase Authentication